 - Monday and Tuesday: days of preparation for Passover, including selection of the sacrificial lamb to be eaten during the Passover meal.

-- Tuesday evening: Jesus ate the Passover Meal that evening with his 12 disciples.
+- Tuesday evening: Annual Passover Day.
+Jesus ate the Passover Meal that evening with his 12 disciples.
 (It is possible there were others of his followers there too.)

 - Wednesday: Jesus was crucified at 9 a.m. and died at 3 p.m.
 Preparation day for the High Holy Day or Annual Sabbath Day (not the regular Saturday Sabbath).

-- Thursday: The High Holy Day Annual Sabbath, the first day of the celebration of days of Unleavened Bread, commencing with the Annual Sabbath or High Holy Day.
+- Thursday: The High Holy Day Annual Sabbath, the first day of the celebration of the Feast of Unleavened Bread, commencing with the Annual Sabbath or High Holy Day.

 - Friday: Day of preparation for the regular weekly Sabbath.

 - Saturday: Regular weekly Sabbath day of rest.
 Jesus was raised from the dead at 3 p.m, exactly 72 hours after He died.